Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 We mention that the proof of Theorem \ref{teoB} is very similar to the proof of Theorem \ref{teoC} and we present it in a way that the only difference is in how one shows that certain conditions are met, that we do at the very end.
 On the other hand, Theorem \ref{teoC} is mostly self contained, since in the isotopy class under analysis, we only need to deal with that case.
 (The analogy would be that the discretized Anosov flow case is when $f$ is homotopic to the identity in a Seifert manifold, which is the case we treated in \cite{BFFP-3}.)

 Our results fit well in the program of classification of partially hyperbolic diffeomorphisms in dimension 3 and have motivated the definition of \emph{collapsed Anosov flows} which we believe may play an important role in this program.
 We refer the reader to \cite{PotICM,HP-survey} for recent surveys on the classification of partially hyperbolic diffeomorphisms in dimension 3.
-In \cite{BFP}, with Barthelm\'e, we have developed the notion of a collapsed Anosov flow that was suggested by this work.
+In \cite{BFP}, with Barthelm\'e, we have developed the notion of a collapsed Anosov flow that was suggested by this work and which provides a platform for classification.